Alejogb1/job-board/blog-data/why-is-hyperparameter-tuning-using-hyperopt-giving-multiple-values-for-the-best-parameters.md

 id: "why-is-hyperparameter-tuning-using-hyperopt-giving-multiple-values-for-the-best-parameters"
 ---

-Okay, let's tackle this.
-It's a common head-scratcher, and one I've encountered multiple times during my time building predictive models.
+,  It's a common head-scratcher, and one I've encountered multiple times during my time building predictive models.
 The issue of hyperopt, or similar optimization libraries, seemingly spitting out multiple "best" parameter sets is rooted in a few key aspects of how these algorithms operate and the nature of the optimization landscapes they navigate.
 It's rarely about a bug; more often, it's a characteristic behavior you need to understand.

 The core issue often revolves around the very definition of "best" within the context of optimization.
 Think about this—most real-world optimization problems aren’t neat, convex bowls with a single global minimum.
 They're often rugged landscapes filled with local minima.
 Hyperopt, which typically uses Tree-structured Parzen Estimator (TPE) algorithms or variations thereof, aims to find *a* good solution, not necessarily the *absolute best*, because pinpointing the global optimum is, in many cases, computationally intractable.
 And, sometimes, that good solution isn’t unique.
 You’ll find similar performance metrics for distinct parameter sets.